radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 ### Vision

 Our vision for user defined resource types is to enable users to define and deploy any resource type beyond the built in resource types in Radius.
-User defined types will :
+User defined types will provide the following:

-- Simplify the authoring and registration of a user defined resource type in Radius.
+- Platform engineers can easily define and deploy their custom services as user-defined resource types in Radius, adhering to organizational policies within their developer platforms.
-- Enable seamless experience to collaborate and maintain the new resource types within the user platform.
+- Platform engineers, IT operators, and developers are able to seamlessly collaborate and maintain the new resource types within user platforms.
-- Provide more opportunities for the open-source community to contribute on Radius and open-source the custom resource type definitions and Recipes.
+- Open-source community contributors have more opportunities to contribute to Radius, enabling them to add new resource types and Recipes, and making these assets available for the community.
-- Enable the open-source community to discover new resource type definitions and Recipes across the community.
+- Community contributed assets - new resource type definitions and Recipes are easily discoverable and ready for consumption across the community.
+This will accelerate the adoption of Radius across the cloud native community.
-- Enable enterprises to incorporate secure guardrails, policies and compliance for developer platforms extending Radius

 These new user defined resource types can be :